flutter/website/src/get-started/flutter-for/ios-devs.md

 ```

 ## Themes, styles, and media
-Flutter applications are easy to style; you can switch
+Flutter applications are easy to style.
+You can switch
 between light and dark themes,
 change the style of your text and UI components,
 and more.
-This section covers aspects of styling your Flutter apps
+This section covers styling your apps.
-and compares how you might do the same in SwiftUI.

 ### Using dark mode
-In SwiftUI, to use dark mode for your views,
-you can call the `preferredColorScheme()` function
+In SwiftUI, you call the `preferredColorScheme()` function
-on a `View`.
+on a `View` to use dark mode.

-In Flutter, you control light and dark mode at the app-level
+In Flutter, you can control light and dark mode at the app-level.
-using the `theme` property of your `App` class as follows:
+You control the brightness mode using the `theme` property
+of the `App` class as follows:

 <nav class="navbar bg-primary">